Multiscale analysis of a kinetic equation for mechanotaxis: Pattern formation

 and concentration may happen for $p>1$.

 However for the choice \eqref{eq_vS_atan}, $v(S)$ has a positive limit as $S\to \infty$.
 Consequently, we find that the concentration condition~\eqref{condDirac} cannot hold.
-Numerically periodic patterns are observed, see Fig.~\ref{fig:tevol_rho_ent_atan_2}.
-In general, these periodic patterns are expected when the linear unstability condition~\eqref{eqInsta} is fulfilled and the concentration condition~\eqref{condDirac} does not hold.
+Numerically, small-amplitude sinusoidal oscillations, which are consistent with the linearized equation (\ref{eq_linearized}), and phase-separation-like profiles are observed, see Figs.~\ref{fig:tevol_rho_ent_atan} and \ref{fig:tevol_rho_ent_atan_2}.
+In general, these periodic patterns are expected when the linear instability condition~\eqref{eqInsta} is fulfilled and the concentration condition~\eqref{condDirac} does not hold.